DaemonEngine/crunch/README.md

 (Win32/x64) and Xbox 360.
 Fast random access to individual mipmap levels is supported.

-crnlib can also generates standard .DDS files at specified quality setting, which results in files that are much more compressible by LZMA/Deflate/etc. compared to files generated by standard DXTn texture tools (see below).
-This feature allows easy integration into any engine or graphics library that already supports .DDS files.
+crnlib can also generates standard DDS files at specified quality setting, which results in files that are much more compressible by LZMA/Deflate/etc. compared to files generated by standard DXTn texture tools (see below).
+This feature allows easy integration into any engine or graphics library that already supports DDS files.

-The .CRN file format supports the following core DXTn texture formats:
+The CRN file format supports the following core DXTn texture formats:
 DXT1 (but not DXT1A), DXT5, DXT5A, and DXN/3DC

 It also supports several popular swizzled variants (several are also supported by AMD's Compressonator):
 DXT5_XGBR, DXT5_xGxR, DXT5_AGBR, and DXT5_CCxY (experimental luma-chroma YCoCg).

-## Recommended Software
+## Recommended software

 AMD's [Compressonator tool](https://github.com/GPUOpen-Tools/Compressonator)
-is recommended to view the .DDS files created by the crunch tool and the included example projects.
+is recommended to view the DDS files created by the crunch tool and the included example projects.

-Note: Some of the swizzled DXTn .DDS output formats (such as DXT5_xGBR) read/written by the crunch tool or examples deviate from the DX9 DDS standard, so DXSDK tools such as DXTEX.EXE won't load them at all or they won't be properly displayed.
+Note: Some of the swizzled DXTn DDS output formats (such as DXT5_xGBR) read/written by the crunch tool or examples deviate from the DX9 DDS standard, so DXSDK tools such as `DXTEX.EXE` won't load them at all or they won't be properly displayed.

-## Compression Algorithm Details
+## Compression algorithm details

-The compression process employed in creating both .CRN and clustered .DDS files utilizes a very high quality, scalable DXTn endpoint optimizer capable of processing any number of pixels (instead of the typical hard coded 16), optional adaptive switching between several macroblock sizes/configurations (currently any combination of
+The compression process employed in creating both CRN and clustered DDS files utilizes a very high quality, scalable DXTn endpoint optimizer capable of processing any number of pixels (instead of the typical hard coded 16), optional adaptive switching between several macroblock sizes/configurations (currently any combination of